abj04/NALU-for-division/README.md

 3. nalu_div.py: Implementation of NALU for dividion task.
 Very poor result so far.
 MSE reducing with increase in number of training samples.

 4. nalu_neg.py: Task of nalu.py for both negative and positive flaot values.
 Very poor results on both addition and multiplication, despite increasing no. of training samples.
 The MSE doesn't decrease after a certain value.
 Results on extrapolation are even worse.

+To run any file:
+  python3 filename.py

+ Prerequisite: tensorflow and numpy